olimorris/hledger-forecast/README.md

 ### Generate command

-The `hledger-forecast generate` command will begin the generation of your forecast _from_ a `yaml` file _to_ a Hledger periodic transaction journal file.
+The `hledger-forecast generate` command will begin the generation of your forecast _from_ a `yaml` file _to_ a hledger periodic transaction journal file.

 The available options are: